 The water quality should be checked again after 4 to 6 weeks, as the quality could change during the first few weeks of operation due to chemical reactions.

 It is mandatory to use hydraulically closed systems.
-The use of open hydraulic systems is not permitted.
+It is not permissible to use any open hydraulic systems!